Survivors of COVID-19 are donating their blood plasma in droves in hopes it helps other patients recover from the coronavirus.

 Manufacturer Grifols is producing doses of that hyperimmune globulin” for a study expected to start next month.

-Convalescent plasma seems safe to use, Dr. Michael Joyner of the Mayo Clinic reported last month.
+Dr. Michael Joyner of the Mayo Clinic reported that Convalescent plasma seems safe to use.

 His team tracked the first 5,000 plasma recipients in a Food and Drug Administration-sponsored program that helps hospitals use the experimental treatment, and found few serious side effects.